Sources: Web Summit will spin out its virtual conference software as a full-blown startup – TechCrunch

 Paddy Cosgrave, co-founder and CEO of Web Summit said: “We’ve agreed to run an event in March for the UNDP on our platform.
 We couldn’t imagine having a better first customer.
 It’s been a long journey, and we’ve taken it slow, perfecting the software over years.
 We’re in no rush for new customers, and we will take our time.
 In 2022, we hope to partner with other great events.”
 Speaking to TechCrunch, he denied the platform was to be spun-out.

-However, our sources say investors are circling around the software platform in the light of the recent valuations of the likes of Zoom and Hopin, with the latter recently achieving a valuation of between $5 billion and $6 billion after its recent $400 million Series C.
+However, our sources say investors are circling around the software platform in light of the recent valuations of the likes of Zoom and Hopin, with the latter recently achieving a valuation of between $5 billion and $6 billion after its recent $400 million Series C.

-The potential move come by Web Summit comes at an interesting time for the virtual events space.
+The potential move by Web Summit comes at an interesting time for the virtual events space.

 Although Hopin’s valuation has soared, Zoom’s valuation has been called “impossible to justify”.
 And the huge growth of Microsoft Teams could hurt Zoom’s business as well.

-That said, specialized virtual conference software is doing well, as we’ve seen with the recent $14m funding of Spatial and others.
+That said, specialized virtual conference software is doing well, as we’ve seen with the recent $14 million funding of Spatial and others.

-Web Summit says will return to an in-person conference in November 2021, in Lisbon, Portugal.
+Web Summit says it will return to an in-person conference in November 2021, in Lisbon, Portugal.